kasenna/zabconf/README.md

 zabconf
 =======

-Go programm for Zabbix configuration usin Zabbix API.
+Go programm for Zabbix configuration using Zabbix API.